vectornet/ajaxtable/README.md

 AjaxTable support pagination, responsive, i18n and more.
 You can change style, add html classes, change strings in your Language class and more.

+Want to see more?
+We have a demo [here](https://ajaxtable.vectornet.etc.br/).

 ## Requeriments ##

 * PHP 5.4 or later